19wintersp/druid/docs/src/get_started.md

 ```

 The main application state is simply a list of to-do items, stored in a `Vec`.
 However, so that comparisons are fast (see [`Data`]), we will use an `Arc<Vec>` instead.
 Here's the main state, deriving from `Data` and `Clone` as before:
 ```rust, noplaypen
 #[derive(Data, Clone)]
 struct TodoApp {
     items: Arc<Vec<TodoItem>>,
 }
 ```

+Make sure to import `sync::Arc`.

+## Building the UI
+Our app will be composed of a textbox and submission button to add new to-dos, and a list of to-dos with checkboxes (to denote and set completion) below.

 ## Handle user input